Niccolò Machiavelli: Exile and later years

 As the letter to Vettori continues, he described his current situation:

 When evening comes, I go back home, and go to my study.
 On the threshold, I take off my work clothes, covered in mud and filth, and I put on the clothes an ambassador would wear.
 Decently dressed, I enter the ancient courts of rulers who have long since died.
 There, I am warmly welcomed, and I feed on the only food I find nourishing and was born to savour.
 I am not ashamed to talk to them and ask them to explain their actions and they, out of kindness, answer me.
 Four hours go by without my feeling any anxiety.
 I forget every worry.
 I am no longer afraid of poverty or frightened of death.
 I live entirely through them.

 Though scholars often debate on the time of the composition of the Discourses on Livy, it is often said that he was composing the work in the years between 1515 and 1517.

-From 1516 Machiavelli had freqented the Orti Oricellari gardens, a place where it was common for humanists and philosophers to discuss anti-tyrannical themes, and it was in these gardens where Machiavelli gained a friendship with Bernardo Rucellai and Zanobi Buondelmonti, men whom Machiavelli would dedicate his Discoursi to.
+From 1516 Machiavelli had frequented the Orti Oricellari gardens, a place where it was common for humanists and philosophers to discuss anti-tyrannical themes, and it was in these gardens where Machiavelli gained a friendship with Bernardo Rucellai and Zanobi Buondelmonti, men whom Machiavelli would dedicate his Discoursi to.

 In 1520, Machiavelli won the favor of the Medici family, and Giulio Cardinal de Medici commissioned him to write a work of history of the city of Florence.
-Machiavelli saw this as an opportunity to get back into his political career, thus he began working on what would later be known as The Florentine Histories.
+Machiavelli saw this as an opportunity to get back into his political career, thus he began working on what would later be known as the Florentine Histories.
 During this period, Machiavelli also wrote the Dell'arte della guerra, which was the only work published during his lifetime.

 In his exile, he also wrote plays, including Clizia, The Mandrake (La Mandragola), and The Golden Ass.

 After the 1527 Sack of Rome, the Medici were thrown out of Florence once more, and citizens set up a republican form of government.
 There were discussions to give Machiavelli a post in this new government, which were rejected due to the favors he was given to by the Medici.